-Changes can come in form of activity goals (spending a half hour walking every day, hitting 10,000 steps, or 15 minutes of yoga before lunch, for example).
-You can also set healthy eating and small calorie cutting goals that can add up over time.
-You’re far more likely to succeed dropping 1 pound a week for several weeks than you are to “drop 20 pounds in five days.”
+Changes can come in the form of activity goals (spending a half-hour walking every day, hitting 10,000 steps, or 15 minutes of yoga before lunch, for example).
+You can also set healthy eating and small calorie-cutting goals that can add up over time.
+You’re far more likely to succeed dropping 1 pound a week for several weeks than you are to “drop 20 pounds in five days and lose it all in belly fat.”
 If you can make healthy changes that cut a small number of calories every week, you’ll see great results over time.
 You’ll want to check back in and track how you’re doing after several weeks to see if you’ve really managed to cut calories and eat healthier.

 Cut Out One Little “Guilty Pleasure”

 When you write down what you’re eating, chances are you’ll identify a few snacks or foods that you know aren’t healthy.
 Is it pizza, chips, soda, or candy?
 If you think hard about it, how much happiness do you REALLY get from that soda during lunch?
 Does your body really feel better after you eat your dessert at lunch, or do you actually feel bloated and experience a sugar crash.
 Pick just one of those foods and try replacing it with a healthier option.
+Soda is a great place to start.
 Commit to doing it for a month – just one month.
 You can do it!
 You’ll often find that after that one month, you don’t even miss it anymore.